 The Consortium Crew is establishing a map of people working in this field.
 You can find the latest version of the map here.
 If you want to add yourself to the map, you can do so by filling in this form.
 The map is periodically updated, so your details won’t appear right away.
 We are visiting people on the map as part of a virtual world tour of practice theory enthusiasts

-To register to be a part of the 2022 Gathering, please fill in this form and send us a research postcard (download the template here) by the 31st of July 2022.
+To register to be a part of the 2023 Gathering, please complete this form by the 31st of July 2023.

 No fee is required to take part in the event.

-The number of participants will be limited and participation will be granted on a ‘first come, first served’ basis.
+The number of participants will be limited and participation will be granted on a ‘first come, first serve’ basis.

 If you have any questions, please contact: firstname.lastname@example.org